namel3ss-Ai/namel3ss-ai-programming-language/docs/language_spec.md

       top_k is 5
     ```
     Returns `matches` and `context` you can pass to an AI step.
+- Graphs (knowledge graphs from frames):
+  - Build a graph directly from a frame, specifying the id/text columns used for entity extraction:
+    ```
+    graph is "support_graph":
+      from frame is "documents"
+      id_column is "doc_id"
+      text_column is "content"
+      entities:
+        model is "gpt-4o-mini"
+        max_entities_per_doc is 20
+      relations:
+        model is "gpt-4o-mini"
+        max_relations_per_entity is 10
+      storage:
+        nodes_frame is "graph_nodes"
+        edges_frame is "graph_edges"
+    ```
+  - `from frame` is required.
+At least one of `entities` or `relations` must be present. `id_column`/`text_column` default to `id`/`text` when omitted. `storage` frames are optional; when absent the graph stays in-memory.
+- Graph summaries (precomputed clusters/communities):
+  - Summaries point at a declared graph and capture small groupings of connected nodes:
+    ```
+    graph_summary is "support_graph_summary":
+      graph is "support_graph"
+      method is "community"
+      max_nodes_per_summary is 50
+      model is "gpt-4o-mini"
+    ```
+  - `graph is` is required. `method` is a hint for the summariser; community detection is the current default.
 - RAG pipelines (declarative retrieval flows):
   - Top-level reusable pipeline:
     ```